Food and Nutrition for our Friends

 The well-being of our friends also passes through nutrition, which is also important for the psyche, to help our animals in cognitive, emotional and relational growth (psycho-nutrition, i.e. food as a neuro-cognitive experience).

-Although during the last decades the topic of feeding our dogs and cats has been practically monopolized by a "open and pour”, thanks to the presence on the market of many ready-made commercial products, in recent years, probably driven by a greater awareness of the importance of a healthy and correct diet for humans, we are recording a turnaround.
+Although during the last decades the topic of feeding our dogs and cats has been practically monopolized by an "open and pour" diet, thanks to the presence on the market of many ready-made commercial products, in recent years, probably driven by a greater awareness of the importance of a healthy and correct diet for humans, we are recording a reversal of direction.

 But what does it mean to feed our dog or cat correctly?